-- Upon notification, the award much be accepted by the recipient within a term decided by IHME, and be received by the recipient at the Roux Prize Awards dinner in June 2020.
+- Upon notification, the award must be accepted by the recipient within a term decided by IHME, and be received by the recipient at the Roux Prize Awards Ceremony in 2022.

 - The prize is valued at $100,000 USD and is for the personal use of the recipients.
 An award citation and a medal will also be presented.

 - If a group, rather than an individual, receives the award, the prize will be evenly divided among them.
 Each will receive an award citation and medal.

 - Awards are made to residents of any country without restriction of gender, race, religion, creed, or nationality.

 - All selections are final and are not subject to review or challenge.

 - The winner will be announced prior to the award ceremony in 2022.